 What are the benefits of Optical Character Recognition (OCR)?

 Although the technology behind OCR is slightly complex, its benefits are clear.
-The key advantage of optical character recognition (OCR) technology is that it simplifies the data-entry process by creating effortless text searches, editing, and storage.
-The machine-readable text that is generated by OCR can easily be read with the help of PDF readers or screen reader applications, making it easy for people who are blind or have visual impairments to easily understand what is on the screen.
+The key advantage of optical character recognition (OCR) technology is that it simplifies data-entry by creating effortless text searches, editing, and storage.
+The machine-readable text that OCR generates can easily be read with the help of PDF readers or screen reader applications, making it easy for people who are blind or have visual impairments to understand what is on the screen easily.

 The other benefits of OCR technologies include the following: